Shampoocat/Island-Adventure-Prototype/README.md

 ## Roadmap for Future Development

-Some minor improvements for existing features.
+A lot of refactoring.(mostly done)

-A lot of refactoring.
+Objects(Like furniture etc.)(basics are in place, just not much interaction as of now)

-Objects(Like furniture etc.)
+Character stats.

 Events and Encounters.